isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Frequently Asked Questions (Secondary Section).md

 *   Our school-based programmes, e.g. [Passion Pursuit (Elective)](/secondary/Distinctive-Programmes/passion-pursuit/elective/), are generally offered to both IP and OP students.
 There is no segregation or exclusion for CCAs, character development and leadership development programmes.
 Some components of our IP curriculum are offered in the OP as well, e.g. World Readiness Reading Programme.
 *   Our [talent development programmes](/secondary/Talent-Development/overview/) (e.g. [CΩERGY](/secondary/Talent-Development/cnergy-programme/)) and [Music Elective Programme](/secondary/Talent-Development/music-elective-programme/) are offered to both IP and OP students who meet the criteria.
 For example, Maths and Science Olympiads are open to both IP and OP students: criteria is based on students' aptitude and interest for the talent area.
 Students in our talent development programmes will be involved in the relevant Olympiad.
-*   IP students are offered additional programmes such as the [Passion Pursuit (Independent)](/secondary/Distinctive-Programmes/passion-pursuit/independent/), [World Readiness Programme](/secondary/Distinctive-Programmes/world-readiness-programme/) (WRP) and [Bicultural Studies Programme](/secondary/Talent-Development/bicultural-studies-programme/) (BSP) because of the differences in the objectives and curriculum design of OP and IP.
+*   IP students are offered additional programmes such as the [Passion Pursuit (Independent)](/secondary/Distinctive-Programmes/passion-pursuit/independent/), [World Readiness Programme](/secondary/Distinctive-Programmes/world-readiness-programme/)&nbsp;(WRP) and [Bicultural Studies Programme](/secondary/Talent-Development/bicultural-studies-programme/)&nbsp;(BSP) because of the differences in the objectives and curriculum design of OP and IP.
 With overall less allocated curriculum time due to the GCE O-Level examinations, OP students do not offer these programmes.
 *   You can learn more about the similarities and differences of our IP and OP at: [Overview of the dual track](/dual-track-curriculum/comparing-ip-and-op/)

-_(A8) Can a student **transfer from the O-Level to the IP track**?_
+_(A8) Can a student **transfer from the O-Level to the IP track**?_&nbsp;

 *   Secondary 2 students in our O-Level track may apply to the IP at the end of Sec 2 and join IP Year 3 if he meets the school-based criteria.
 *   Students who transfer track will retain their CCA.